cosc2336-ds-alg/assg00/README.md

 sense, because your stub function always returns `true`, so if the number being tested just happens to be prime, then the test passes.

+**NOTE**: The C++ TestMate extension should be installed into your Dev Container automatically when you create it.
+You can use the "Testing" section in VSCode to run the tests using the test runner GUI, instead of invoking from the command line.
+The tests should show up now at this point in the tests runner, once a successful `test` executable has been created and is available to run.

 ### Commit Changes to Feedback Pull Request

 Part of the workflow of assignments is that you should commit your work once you get tasks (or milestones within tasks) completed and working.
-Uncommenting the first set of unit tests, and getting the code to compile and run the tests is a good milestone for this practice assignment.
+Defining the first set of unit tests, and getting the code to compile and run the tests is a good milestone for this practice assignment.
 Lets add these changes to the `Feedback` pull request by making a commit, and pushing the commit to your repository.

-Open the Git section in VSCode.
-You will see that the 3 files you modified are now listed as changed in your repository.
-Perform a `stage all changes` to add all of these 3 file changes to the commit you are creating.
+Open the "Source Control" section in VSCode.
+You will see that the 3 files you modified are now listed as "Changes" in your repository.
+Perform a `Stage All Changes` to add all 3 of these file changes to the commit you are creating.
 Once the files are staged for the commit, write a commit message and then select the check-mark to commit these changes to your current `main` branch.
 Try and always use good commit messages.
 Read the following: